MTV: Logo and branding

-Starting with the premiere of the short-lived program FNMTV: Friday Night MTV in 2008, MTV started using a updated and cropped version of its original logo for the 30 years during most of its on-air programming.
+Starting with the premiere of the short-lived program FNMTV: Friday Night MTV in 2008, MTV started using an updated and cropped version of its original logo for 30 years during most of its on-air programming.
 It became MTV's official logo on February 8, 2010, and officially debuted on its website.
 The channel's full text "MUSIC TELEVISION" was eliminated, with the revised and chopped down on the logo largely the same as the original logo, but without the initialism, the bottom of the "M" being cropped and the "V" in "TV" no longer branching off.
 This change was most likely made to reflect MTV's more prominent focus on reality and comedy programming and less on music-related programming.
 However, much like the original logo, the new logo was designed to be filled in with a seemingly unlimited variety of images.
-It is used worldwide, but not everywhere existentially.
+It is used worldwide, but not everywhere is it used existentially.
 The new logo was first used on MTV Films logo with the 2010 film Jackass 3D.
 MTV's rebranding was overseen by Popkern.

 On June 25, 2015, MTV International rebranded its on-air look with a new vaporwave and seapunk-inspired graphics package.
 It included a series of new station IDs featuring 3D renderings of objects and people, much akin to vaporwave and seapunk "aesthetics".
 Many have derided MTV's choice of rebranding, insisting that the artistic style was centered on denouncing corporate capitalism (many aesthetic pieces heavily incorporate corporate logos of the 1970s, 80s and 90s, which coincidentally include MTV's original logo) rather than being embraced by major corporations like MTV.
 Many have also suggested that MTV made an attempt to be relevant in the modern entertainment world with the rebrand.
 In addition to this, the rebrand was made on exactly the same day that the social media site Tumblr introduced Tumblr TV, an animated GIF viewer which featured branding inspired by MTV's original 1980s on-air look.
 Tumblr has been cited as a prominent location of aesthetic art, and thus many have suggested MTV and Tumblr "switched identities".
-The rebrand also incorporated a modified version of MTV's classic "I Want My MTV!" slogan, changed to read "I Am My MTV".
+The rebrand also incorporated a modified version of MTV's classic "I Want My MTV!" slogan, changed to read "I Am My MTV."
 Vice has suggested that the slogan change represents "the current generation's movement towards self-examination, identity politics and apparent narcissism."
 MTV also introduced MTV Bump, a website that allows Instagram and Vine users to submit videos to be aired during commercial breaks, as well as MTV Canvas, an online program where users submit custom IDs to also be aired during commercial breaks.